alanning/devshopquestions/README.md

 Displays view
 -------------

-On http://devshopquestions.meteor.com/displays we have a special view to project on the wall.
-In this view we emphasize the banner notification, questions and the Twitter feed on #Devshop.
+On http://meteor-ny.meteor.com/displays we have a special view to project on the wall.
+In this view we emphasize the banner notification, questions and the Twitter feed on #Meteor-NY.

 Admins
 ------